blacklightpy/vaultofknowledge/History/Israel-Palestine Peace Ideas.md

 			- Civic figures say it calls for a single state with people of all religions having equal citizenship
 			- Islamic scholars say that Mahdi - a redemptive apocalyptic figure central to Islamic
 - Two State solution with pre-1967 Borders
+	- I'm not aware of other resolutions, but here's one I got from Wikipedia.
-	- UN General assembly adopted 5 resolutions, urging states to refuse changes to pre-1967 borders
+	- In 2019, UN General assembly adopted 5 resolutions, urging states to refuse changes to pre-1967 borders
 		- #### Article Terminology
 		- In A/XX/L.Y
 			- A stands for Assembly